-The Pepperdine brand identity policy does not allow for the creation and use of unique visual identities for academic centers, institutes, divisions. or programs.
-This is especially important for any communication or marketing materials that reach an audience outside the local campus environment, since an overabundance of unique identities creates visual noise and dilutes the brand identity of the University as an enterprise.
+The Pepperdine brand identity policy does not allow for the creation and use of unique visual identities for academic centers and institutes.
+This is especially important for any communication or marketing material that reaches an audience outside the local campus environment, since an overabundance of unique identities creates visual noise and dilutes the brand identity of the University as an enterprise.

 The obligation to create and maintain all enterprise-wide brand visuals rests with Integrated Marketing Communications.
 No other person or department acting as an official representative of the University is allowed to create or develop a unique brand mark for their own purpose.
 This is especially important for any communication or marketing materials that reach an audience outside the local campus environment, since an overabundance of unique identities dilutes the strength of the brand identity of the University as an enterprise.

-Given the restriction on unique identities, third-level names are formatted according to a template shared by all other third-level names within the University as represented below.
+Given the restriction on unique identities, the center and institute names are formatted according to a template shared by all other similar entities within the University as represented in the sample below.

 Relationship to the University/School lock-up